mickdee/Tableau-Snippets/README.md

 2. In the shapes directory you'll find all the shape sets which Tableau uses automatically.
 3. Create a new directory here and throw in your new shape images.
 Shape images should ideally be square and sized no bigger than 32 X 32

+#### Table Options
++ By default, Tableau will only allow tables with 6 levels of row labels (fields).
++ To adjust this, Navigate to Analysis > Table Layout > Advanced
++ In the "Table Options" dialog that appears, you can adjust the max number of levels allowed up to 16 for rows and columns

 ## Tableau Public

 #### Public multiple views from the same workbook